-Having fun and relaxing in your backyard pool is one of the pleasures of the warm weather season.
+Having fun and relaxing in your backyard pool is one of the pleasures of the warm weather season, and there are plenty of great reasons to build a backyard pool.
 But, an accident can bring all of that joy to an end.
 Pool safety is something that you should have on your mind at all times.
-Here are 7 tips for keeping your backyard pool a safe environment for everyone.
+Here are 7 tips for keeping your backyard vinyl pool a safe environment for everyone.

 Tip #1: Always be close to children